ucsf-ckm/uccsc2014-testing/README.md

 ##This presentation demonstrates itself

-In order to demonstrate the integrations we wrote soem very easy tests against this presentation.
+In order to demonstrate the integrations we wrote some very easy tests against this presentation.
 If you clone this repository you can run these tests for yourself.

 ###Installation
 1. Install Composer.
 See http://getcomposer.org/doc/00-intro.md for instructions.